Adriatic sturgeon: Diet

 Adriatic sturgeons tend toward an opportunistic feeding, swallowing substrate together with prey and organic matter, including small decaying carrions.
-In the rivers they mainly eat gammarids, diptera larvae and oligochaetes, sometimes small fish, which they suck up with their toothless, funnel-like mouths; considering the present invasion in the Po and other rivers of the allochtonous Corbicula sp., probably these freshwater clams are now an important prey.
+In the rivers they mainly eat gammarids, diptera larvae and oligochaetes, sometimes small fish, which they suck up with their toothless, funnel-like mouths; considering the present invasion in the Po and other rivers of the allochthonous Corbicula sp., probably these freshwater clams are now an important prey.
 In the sea they eat gammarids, shrimps, crabs, demersal fish, molluscs (cephalopods, gastropods, bivalves) and vegetal matter.
 In both cases, the analysis of the digestive tract revealed a high presence of inorganic matter (sand, silt, mud, etc., even plastic) mixed with food.

 Ecology

-The typical habitat of A. naccarii are large, deep rivers with strong current, which flows in the Adriatic sea, mainly in its north-western portion.
+The typical habitat of H. naccarii are large, deep rivers with strong current, which flows in the Adriatic sea, mainly in its north-western portion.
 In the sea it lives in lagoons and close to the estuaries, mainly on muddy and sandy substrates, at a depth of 10–40 m.